kyma-incubator/reconciler/README.md

 Monitoring is only required when running in Microservice mode.
 As the reconciler is deployed in KCP landscapes, the available Kyma observability stack in KCP will be used.

-[Custom metrics](https://github.com/kyma-project/community/tree/main/concepts/observability-custom-metrics) will be exposed to the central Prometheus monitoring system.
+[Custom metrics](https://github.com/kyma-project/community/tree/main/concepts/observability-custom-metrics) are exposed to the central Prometheus monitoring system.

 # 9. Architecture Decisions